CUTE AS BUTTON-Desk Name Tag

 The Steps

-Let dry for 5 minutes and then use a pencil to write the name out.
+1. Use a pencil to write the name out.

-I have a LOT of buttons, they were passed on from my Grama B and some I collected over the years.
+I have a LOT of buttons, they were passed on from my Grama B, and some I collected over the years.

-7. Let dry for 20 minutes.
+2. Let everything dry for 20 minutes.

 That’s it!

-Here it is at Micah’s workspace.
+Here is Micah’s workspace.

 Happy crafting and well wishes for your school year!